praecipula/Stytch-interview/content/quickstart.md

   app.run(debug=True)
 ```

-At this point it should be possible to run the app without errors, although it doesn't do much yet.

 ✅ Let's start with a simple dashboard that allows us to see the state of whether we are logged in with some simple HTML.
 THis will help us keep track of our app's state.

 For now, this will simply show we're not logged in.
 After a successful authentication flow, this route will try to fetch a stored token from our Flask session data, authenticate it with Stytch, and print whether the user is authenticated in an organization: